-- 1. Demonstrate an understanding of how marketing contributes to business strategies in an international context. - 2.
-Evaluate entry to a selection of international markets and define the key success factors. - 3.
-Investigate how elements of the marketing plan can be adapted or standardised across international markets. - 4.
-Demonstrate an understanding of how to organise and evaluate international marketing efforts (multinational, global, transnational, meta-national, etc.
+- 1. Analyse how effective marketing contributes to business strategies in an international context - 2.
+Evaluate entry to a selection of international markets and define the key success factors - 3.
+Debate how the elements of the marketing plan canbe adapted or standardised across international markets - 4.
+Present different international marketing approaches for multinational, global, transnational or metanational contexts.

-Unit 46: Developing Individuals, Teams and Organisations
+Unit46:Developing Individuals,Teamsand Organisations

-- 1 Appraise the use of high-performance working (HPW) and culture in supporting sustainable business performance - 2 Evaluate the ways in which performance management can support high performance culture and commitment - 3 Review the factors to be considered when planning training and development activities in an organisation - 4 Design a personal and professional development career plan for a named job role, based on reflection and evaluation.
+- 1. Appraise the use of high-performance working (HPW) and culture in supporting sustainable business performance - 2.
+Evaluate the ways in which performance management can support high performance culture and commitment - 3.
+Review the factors to be considered when planning training and development activities in an organisation - 4.
+Design a personal and professional development career plan for a named job role, based on reflection and evaluation.